ChatGPT-maker braces for fight with New York Times and authors on ‘fair use’ of copyrighted works

 BEYOND THE COURTS

-Roger Lynch, chief executive of the Conde Nast magazine chain, plans to tell senators that generative AI companies “are using our stolen intellectual property to build tools of replacement.”
+Roger Lynch, chief executive of the Conde Nast magazine chain, planned to tell senators that generative AI companies “are using our stolen intellectual property to build tools of replacement.”

 “We believe that a legislative fix can be simple — clarifying that the use of copyrighted content in conjunction with commercial Gen AI is not fair use and requires a license,” says a copy of Lynch’s prepared remarks.

-Note: This story was first published on January 9, 2024.
-It was updated on January 10, 2024 to make clear that a lawsuit brought by artists against AI image-generators and another lawsuit against Meta brought by authors, including Sarah Silverman, have been amended after judges dismissed parts of each case.